pbignardi/dotfiles/README.md

 > [!CAUTION]
 > The `init.sh` assumes a bare system, where almost nothing is installed.
-> If you are running it not on a new system, **make sure to backup all your data before proceeding**.
+> If you are running it not on a new system, **make sure to backup all your dotfiles before proceeding**.

 ## How does `init.sh` work?

 The `init.sh` script, performs some basic setup, to automate some of the configuration steps that are required on each system.
 Dotfiles are assumed to be stored in the `~/dotfiles` directory, and each program has its own Stow package.

-> [!NOTE]
-> While the `init.sh` script is convenient, it is not strictly necessary.
-If you only want the *dotfiles* you can manually `stow` each Stow package. *You* will have to install packages and configure the system on your own.

 The `init.sh` script performs the following actions:
 - Preliminary steps (a few questions, determining the operating system, setting `PATH`, etc...)